Woolwich: London's Royal Arsenal...

 I have a lot to thank Woolwich for!
 Getting back to my Newark roots I was loving the West African vibe of Woolwich, its like a little Accra that meets a little Lagos!
 This part of London's South East has a fighting history with the Royal Arsenal on the doorstep.
 Call me crazy?
 I got my Jollof Rice hype on by sampling some Nigerian food at Tasty.
 Woolwich, let's Azonto SE18!?

 From the international to the totally bizarre I gave Woolwich my attention, being aware of your surroundings helps.
 I used my iPhone map helped me figure out Woolwich's town centre.
-I will now reveal what 'TINA' means, its a acronym used by the British born Ghanaian rapper known as Fuse ODG.
+I will now reveal what 'TINA' means, it's an acronym used by the British born Ghanaian rapper known as Fuse ODG.
 The 'Antenna' and 'Dangerous Love' rapper proclaims that 'TINA' means 'This Is The New Africa'.
 I used that term of phrase because the music and quote culturally reflects Woolwich, if you read into the 'TINA' reference in a way that I haven't explained then you're very wrong!
 Woolwich showed me many things, not to judge a place on public perceptions but to visit and make the decision for yourself.
 I tried some Nigerian food but it didn't agree with my palate but that's life.
 Gentrification is striking Woolwich rapidly but its inevitable whilst the remaining plots of land in East London are being snapped up by yuppie type developers.
-Woolwich is real so for that trait I respected the realness!
+Woolwich served something African, it opened my eyes for sure W!